 We expect to employ prudent levels of leverage to finance the acquisition and development of our lots and construction of our homes.
 Our existing indebtedness is recourse to us and we anticipate that future indebtedness will likewise be recourse.
-As of December 31, 2015, we had a \$255.0 million revolving credit facility (the "Credit Facility" or "Credit Agreement") to finance our construction and development activities.
-As of December 31, 2015, we had outstanding borrowings of \$230.0 million under the Credit Facility and we could borrow an additional \$21.6 million under the Credit Facility.
-As of December 31, 2015, borrowings under the Credit Facility bore interest at a rate of 3.50% per annum.
-On January 6, 2016, we increased the amount of available borrowings under the Credit Facility to \$300.0 million.
-As of January 6, 2016, we had outstanding borrowings of \$230.0 million under the Credit Facility and we could borrow an additional \$70.0 million under the Credit Facility.
+As of December 31, 2016, we had a \$385 million revolving credit facility (the "A&R Credit Facility" or "A&R Credit Agreement") to finance our construction and development activities.
+As of December 31, 2016, we had outstanding borrowings of \$325.0 million under the A&R Credit Facility and we could borrow an additional \$53.7 million under the A&R Credit Facility bore interest at a rate of LIBOR plus 3.50% per annum.
 In November 2014, the Company issued \$85.0 million aggregate principal amount of its 4.25% Convertible Notes due 2019 (the "Convertible Notes").